-If you have a poor-performing phone service, you will frustrate your customers which often leads to lost revenue.
+If you have a poor-performing phone service, this can lead to communication challenges with customers, often leading to lost revenue.

-Poor performing phone services can hurt your company so learning what SIP Trunking is and educating yourself on the service will help your organization figure out a better service.
+Poor-performing phone services can hurt your company, so learning about SIP Trunking and educating yourself on the solution will help your organization determine if SIP Trunking will improve your phone services.

-Coeo has helped hundreds of customers with their SIP Trunking service and wants to help educate you on SIP Trunking so you know how it can help your organization.
+Coeo understands how important reliable phone service is and has helped thousands of organizations improve their phone service with a SIP Trunking solution and wants to help educate you on the solution to help you determine if it is right for your organization.

-We want to tell you about the pros and cons of the service so you can make the best decision for your organization.
+We want inform you of the pros and cons of the service so you can make the best decision for your organization.

 By the end of this article, you will know what SIP Trunking is as well as the pros and cons of the service.
 This will help you decide if SIP Trunking is a good fit for your organization so you can make a more informed buying decision.